Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ---
 ```

-And then the [self-signed badssl] page.
+And then the [self-signed BadSSL] page.

 ```html
 <!DOCTYPE html>